withtally/gov_deployer/README.md

 DAO Contracts Deployer
 ======================
 A tool to deploy contracts supported by Tally via CLI.

+For now this only deploy Compound Alpha Version.

+Future planning:
+- Compound Bravo.
+- OpenZepellin.
+- ERC721 deploy and mint.

 ----------------------

 ⚠️⚠️ __WORKING ON IT__ ⚠️⚠️